The Nature of Love and Happiness, Part I: Insights from Ancient Stoicism

 For ancient stoics, to be good (virtuous) and to be wise were essentially synonymous.
-For this reason, ‘practical wisdom’ was the ‘supreme virtue’.
-This was the key to happiness.
+‘Practical wisdom’ was the ‘supreme virtue’ and the key to happiness.

 “If tranquillity really is your supreme goal in life, then you can just take tranquillizers.”

-Counter-intuitively, health and pleasure (bodily goods), and wealth and reputation (external or ‘accidental’ goods), are ‘indifferent’ to happiness.
+Counter-intuitively, health and pleasure (bodily goods), and wealth and reputation (external or ‘accidental’ goods), are ‘indifferent’ to the ancient stoic conception of happiness.
 Of course, health is preferable to sickness, and wealth is preferable to poverty.
 But, being vehicles for causing help and harm, they are neither inherently good nor bad, and don't guarantee either happiness or unhappiness.

 How do we achieve happiness?

-According to the stoic system of logic, happiness is found only through virtue, which is an entirely internal good.
+According to the stoic system of logic, happiness is achieved only through virtue, which is an entirely internal 'good'.

 Bodily and external things may be used as “material for virtue to act upon”, but virtue itself comes only from within.
 Bodily and external things don’t alter your true nature, in the same way, the analogy goes, that adornments on an ill-tempered horse won’t make that horse good-tempered.